Dasmariñas: Road Network

-Public transport
+Public Transport

 Jeepneys can be found around the city, like other cities and town in the Philippines.
 Jeepney terminals are located in SM City Dasmariñas and Robinsons Place Dasmariñas, both in the Central Business District.
-It has fixed routes and they are cheaper than buses and taxis.
+It has fixed routes, and ply major roads of the city.

-Tricycles are commonly seen in the busy streets of the city.
-Tricycle terminals are scattered around the city, such as intersections of small streets.
+In the smaller streets, tricycles are more common.
+Tricycle terminals are scattered throughout the city, such as intersections of small streets and at the entrances of gated residential villages.